maxvossel/elastory/README.md

 ## Project status

 Work on this project has slowed down since I left academia for an [AI startup](https://lector.ai).
-I still like this project however and would be happy to help anyone using it.
+I still like this project however and would be happy to help anyone using the code.
 I can not promise anything but will do my best to provide support. :)